On this page:

 Does the Writers Workshop work with multimedia writing?

 Yes.
-We’re happy to work with all types of writing.
-Be aware that our computers only have basic programs so you may need to bring your own device depending on the software you’re using.
+We’re happy to work with all types of writing, including PowerPoints and presentations, posters, scripts, websites, etc. Be aware that our computers only have basic programs so you may need to bring your own device depending on the software you’re using.

-What should I do if there are no available appointment on the date and time I want?
+What should I do if there are no available appointments on the date and time I want?

 If we’re booked on the time and day you’d like to make an appointment, you may join our waitlist by visiting our appointment system and clicking on the “waiting list” link at the bottom right of each day’s schedule and filling out the form.
 You may choose to receive a notice when an appointment opens by email or text.
 The system will send an automatic notification to every person on the list; the first person who books the appointment will get it.